-Ever wanted to role-play a nefarious super-villain complete with fawning minions, create fairy tales collaboratively, relay tales of grim adventures in the furthest reaches of space or sanity?
-Perhaps play your part in a doomed heist?
-Take a look at these super-fun and wildly imaginative storytelling games, where thinking fast, dramatic improvisation and letting your creativity run rampant will get you ahead.
+Ever wanted to role-play a nefarious super-villain complete with fawning minions, create fairy tales collaboratively, or play your part in a doomed heist?
+Take a look at these wildly imaginative storytelling games, where thinking fast, dramatic improvisation and letting your creativity run rampant will get you ahead.

 Gloom card-game: delightfully grim improvisational storytelling

 There are tragic misadventures aplenty to be had in Gloom.
 Each player assumes control of a freakish family of misfits and eccentrics, who are controlled through randomly selected Events cards – haunted Sims style.
-Among them is included sinister clown “Mister Giggles” of the circus-folk clan, and Lord Slogar: a literal brain in a box that is also a mad scientist.
+Among them is sinister clown “Mister Giggles” of the circus-folk clan, and Lord Slogar: a literal brain in a box who doubles as a mad scientist.
 Unlike the Sims, you win by making your family as miserable as possible and then releasing them unto sweet death.